AlSaqr-platform/hyper_bus/README.md

 TODOs:
 - remove interfaces
 - remove size converter
-- repace config registers (they are non-maintainable rn)
+- replace config registers (they are non-maintainable rn)
 - replace `hyperbus_axi` module - this is "the digital" part